Flight Review

 The Flight Review is required by Federal Aviation Regulations for all pilots who intend to act as pilot in command of an aircraft.
 Formerly known as a BFR (Biennial Flight Review), the title has been shortened a bit – but the requirements are still the same.
 Every two years – you need a one hour ground session to review Part 91 regulations, and a flight portion whose length is determined by the instructor.

 The Flight Review is not a test or checkride.
 Although the instructor can decide that more training is needed before signing your logbook, overall it should be viewed as a positive thing, like the way Greg treats recurrent training.
-There are ways to shorten or eliminate the requirement for a Flight Review, like participating in the FAA WINGS program or earning a new rating (like your instrument or multi-engine).
+There are ways to shorten or eliminate the requirement for a Flight Review, like participating in the FAA WINGS program or earning something new (like your instrument rating).

 Why not combine your Flight Review with something new?